Matt Lucas: Later career

 In 2019, Lucas was the bank holiday cover host for the Radio 2 Breakfast Show.
-He will also cover Paul O'Grady's Sunday 5–7pm show during the summer; Fearne Cotton will be the main holiday cover host.
+He also covered Paul O'Grady's Sunday 5–7pm show during that summer.
+Fearne Cotton was the main breakfast show holiday cover host.

-In 2021, Lucas continues to sit in for Zoe Ball and host the Radio 2 Breakfast Show.
+In 2021, Lucas continued to sit in for Zoe Ball and host the Radio 2 Breakfast Show.

 From 10 August to 30 November 2019, Lucas appeared in Les Misérables at the Gielgud Theatre in London's West End, playing the role of Monsieur Thénardier in a fully staged concert adaptation of the musical.
 On 20 December 2019, Lucas returned to the role at the Sondheim Theatre, after actor Gerard Carey contracted vocal damage through pneumonia and was forced to pull out.
 On 10 January 2020, Lucas himself was forced to withdraw from the show following a back injury.

 In March 2020, he became the new co-host of the Channel 4 and Love Productions television show The Great British Bake Off, taking over from Sandi Toksvig.
 He departed from the programme in December 2022.

 On 3 April 2020, Lucas released a reworked version of his "Baked Potato Song" from Shooting Stars titled "Thank You Baked Potato", with all proceeds from the track going towards the Feed NHS campaign, which aims to provide meals for NHS workers in the midst of the COVID-19 pandemic in the UK.
 The song reached No. 34 in the charts.
-Lucas also wrote a children's picture book based on "Thank You, Baked Potato", published by Egmont and all proceeds again go to Feed NHS.
+Lucas also wrote a children's picture book based on "Thank You, Baked Potato", published by Egmont and from which all proceeds again went to Feed NHS.

-In 2020, Lucas, along with his Little Britain co-star David Walliams, apologized for their portrayal of characters using racial caricatures, "including an obese Caribbean woman called Desiree DeVere, portrayed in blackface, and a 'portly Thai bride' called Ting Tong."
+In 2020, Lucas, along with his Little Britain co-star David Walliams, apologised for their portrayal of characters using racial caricatures, "including an obese Caribbean woman called Desiree DeVere, portrayed in blackface, and a 'portly Thai bride' called Ting Tong."
 This was prompted after Netflix and BBC iPlayer removed the show from their catalogues.

+In 2023, Lucas returned to Hollywood to star in the musical fantasy film Wonka, as one of the main antagonists, Gerald Prodnose.
+That year he also wrote a children's book titled The Boy Who Slept Through Christmas.

+In 2024, he played a minor role in the historic epic action film Gladiator II as the Master of ceremonies.
+It serves as a sequel to Gladiator, which was released in 2000.
+He later revealed that he landed the role after his agent asked him to put in a tape, and he filmed it 80 times before sending it to the producers.
+He has said that he took inspiration for the character from David Hemmings in the original film, as well as Stanley Tucci in The Hunger Games.